HL7/davinci-dtr/input/pagecontent/specification.md

 * The CQL **SHALL** be version CQL STU2.
 * CQL **SHALL** have a context of "Patient".
 * Within the Questionnaire, CQL **SHALL** follow SDC rules for determining context.
 Specifically, CQL definitions and variables defined on ancestor elements or preceding expression extensions within the same Questionnaire item are in scope for referencing in descendant/following expressions.
 * Within Libraries, both raw CQL and compiled ELM **SHALL** be provided as separate content repetitions within the library.
-Within Expression elements, the base expression CQL **SHALL** be accompanied by a http://hl7.org/fhir/us/ecr/StructureDefinition/us-ph-alternative-expression-extension containing the compiled ELM for the expression.
+Within Expression elements, the base expression CQL **SHALL** be accompanied by a [US Public Health Alternative Expression Extension](http://hl7.org/fhir/us/ecr/StructureDefinition/us-ph-alternative-expression-extension) containing the compiled ELM for the expression.
 * If the Questionnaire depends on multiple Libraries (has multiple cqf-library elements), then any [valueExpression](https://hl7.org/fhir/extensions/StructureDefinition-variable.html) referring to defined variables **SHALL** specify the library name as well as the statement name as follows: "LibraryName".statementName.
 * Library names **SHALL** be unique within a Questionnaire package and **SHOULD** be unique across all Libraries made available by the payer. e.g., "expression": "\"LowerLimbProsthesis\".PhysicalExaminationType" where LowerLimbProsthesis is the library name and PhysicalExaminationType is the expression name.
-* FHIR Libraries **SHALL** send CQL and ELM using the content.data element.
+* FHIR Libraries **SHALL** send CQL and ELM using the `content.data` element.

 [![ToTop](PageTop.png){:style="float: none;"}](specification.html "Back to top of page")